Western Association: Year–by–year 1934 to 1954 (with World War II break)

 The new League and all six member teams were created.
 The season was broken into halves, with the first half and second–half winners competing in the championship.
-The founding teams were in Bartlesville, Oklahoma; Hutchinson, Kansas; Joplin, Missouri; Muskogee, Oklahoma; Ponca City, Oklahoma; Springfield, Missouri; and rumor had it Tahlequah, Oklahoma (the Indians) played special games with the league teams in the duration of the 1930s, but was not officially part of the 1930s Western Association.
+The founding teams were in Bartlesville, Oklahoma; Hutchinson, Kansas; Joplin, Missouri; Muskogee, Oklahoma; Ponca City, Oklahoma; Springfield, Missouri.

-1934

 Ponca City defeated Springfield in a one-game playoff for the first-half title.
 Springfield defeated Ponca City 4 games to 3 for the league title.